So, what’s this mystery object? And we don’t mean the candle holder!

 Try and guess what it is before the last few photos.

-We bought it at the weekend from our local antiques centre.
+We bought it at the weekend from Picture House Antiques.
 This is obviously quite an old example, but new ones are still being produced.

 Having said that, the design hasn’t changed much as it does the job perfectly.

 It might make one particular little job a lot easier towards the end of July or early August – a foraging type job…

 Bilberries (also called whimberries, whinberries, wimberries, winberries, windberries, blaeberries, whortleberries, hurts, myrtle blueberries and fraughans) grow wild round these parts – in fact, local conditions seem perfect as they’re widespread on lanes & hillsides.
 They’re the most delicious little berries.
 They’re a bit fiddly to pick individually, but that’s what we’ve always done previously.